 Marks & Spencer Simply Food, to B&M Bargains (in the Square & Wood

-Traditional Fish and Chips then my favorite is St.Annes Fish and Chip Restaurant.
+Chips then my favourite is St.Annes Fish and Chip Restaurant.

-has undergone restoration.
-The railings (removed for the War effort in 1942)
+undergone restoration.
+The railings (removed for the War effort in 1942) have been replaced,

 The old Ashton Institute (previously used as a snooker hall) was been taken down

 and re-erected on the site of the Ashton Pavilion Theatre (destroyed by fire in 1977).
 This 'new'